Burgestrand/burgestrand.github.io/_posts/2011-05-17-asynchronous-callbacks-in-ruby-c-extensions.markdown

 Once the callback fires, we need to tell Ruby that it has fired, and we also need to communicate which parameters it was given.
 As we cannot call Ruby directly, we need to put the parameters in a location that Ruby can access.
 Additionally, the callback must wait for a return value from Ruby before it can return said value to its’ caller.

-Now, since want to listen for notifications from our callbacks we must wait for them to arrive.
-Chances are we don’t want to do this in our main code, as we would never get anything done if all we did was wait.
-What we *can* do, though, is do the waiting in a separate Ruby thread.
+Now, since we want to listen for notifications from our callbacks we must wait for them to arrive.
+Waiting in the main thread is a bad idea, as it would mean we did a lot of waiting and very little work.
+What we *can* do, is use a separate Ruby thread that’ll wait for us.

-So, a quick recap:
+So.
+Quick recap:

 - we have a special ruby thread, waiting to be notified
 - when a callback is invoked, it stores its’ parameters somewhere, notifies ruby thread and waits